Ighalo reveals he accepted a pay-cut to join Manchester United | Goal.com

 “I’m very happy.
 First, I want to say thank God for making this happen and it's just like a dream come true for me, because I know many people used to say when they join a team, they say that they dream of playing for that team," he said.

-"When I played against Man United that emotion is there, because it is my dream.
+"When I played against Man Utd that emotion is there, because it is my dream.
 It is a nice reality, so I’m very happy and I’m looking forward to starting.”